uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/sequential-and-binary-search-unit-plan/lessons/the-great-treasure-hunt-sorted.md

 This is a pleasant contrast to some other problems where we don't have such efficient algorithms.

 ## Lesson reflection

+{image file-path="img/topics/binary_search_chests.gif" alt="This animation shows binary search being used to find the chest that holds the number 64."}

 What is the algorithm for a binary search for the Treasure Hunt game?